Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Description of the approach

 \subsection{STEP 3:}

-\textbf{Data structurization.
+\textbf{Data structurization (template filling).
 In this step, extraction of the structured data is performed.
 Here, by structured data we mean the full information necessary to provide a datapoint: the name of the material/system, the numerical value of the given property, its unit, and in some cases an additional detail, such as the temperature at which the value was obtained.
 At the same time as the data is extracted the precision of the result is improved to perfect (or near perfect, depending on the expertise and accuracy of the human supervising this step), by simply ignoring the false positive sentences left over from previous steps.
 The result of this step is a final, curated structured database.}

-The user will typically perform this step by first ranking the sentences by their probability of being relevant, which is the output from Step 1 (or Step 2 if performed), and start reviewing the list at the top, working down until they decide to stop.
+The user will typically perform this step by first ranking the sentences by their probability of being relevant (classification scores in the case of small LMs, \texttt{bart} and \texttt{DeBERTaV3}, or log probabilites in the case of GPT-3), which is the output from Step 1 (or Step 2 if performed), and start reviewing the list at the top, working down until they decide to stop.
 As the user works through the results in that fashion, they traverse down the precision recall curve (PRC) (see.
 Figs.~\ref{fig:zeroshot-comparison}~(a) and \ref{fig:learning}~(a)).
 While the recall is impossible to assess without knowing the ground truth, the user is fully aware of the precision of the data they have already analyzed, therefore using the PRC they can estimate the recall and decide to stop when a desired recall is reached (with the assumption that the PRC are similar to those shown in Figs.~\ref{fig:zeroshot-comparison}~(a) and \ref{fig:learning}~(a)).
 For best models, reaching recall of around 90\% (close to that of a fully manual data curation) without performing the optional Step 2 happens for a precision close to 60\%, while for a fine-tuned model (with Step 2), for a precision over 80\%.
-The 90\% recall seems to be a reasonable value to stop the process, as the precision sharply drops for higher values, which diminishes returns for the human time involved.
+It is entirely up to the user to decide the quality they require from their database, and the quality of the results will be proportional to the amount of time spent in this step.
+Recall of 90\% seems to be a reasonable value to stop the process, as the precision sharply drops for higher values, which diminishes returns for the human time involved.
 However, this behavior may vary depending on the case, which will be discussed further in the Sec.~\ref{sec:results}.